Openbank-Java-Bootcamp/PaulaE-BankSystem/README.md

 | `id` | `int` | **Required**.
 The id of the account to check the balance of |

   Important notice: When balance is checked, the systems verify is any interest rate / commision fee should be apply.

                     1) Penalty Fee --> in Checkings and Savings if balance < minimum balance

                     2) Monthly Maintenance Fee --> in Checkings if more of 30 days have past since it was apply for the last time

-                    3) Interest rate --> in Credit Cardid if more than 30 days have past since it was apply for the last time in Savings if more than 365 days have past since it was apply for the last time.
+                    3) Interest rate --> in Credit Cardid if more than 30 days have past since it was apply for the last time.

+                                         In Savings if more than 365 days have past since it was apply for the last time.

 ### Update de balance of an account